 -test_plan: The name of the test plan in the plans/ folder of your Provar project.
-If you are not using a test plan, then you can leave this parameter blank.
-For informatIon on test plans, please refer to this page.
+You can leave this parameter blank if you are not using a test plan.
+For information on test plans, please refer to this page.

 -email_target: The email address of the person to send test results/reports.

 -build_file: The name of the build file in the ANT/ folder of your Provar Project you want to execute.